Journal quality lists

 Academic Journal Quality Guide

-The Association of Business Schools (ABS) produces the Academic Journal Quality Guide, which is based on peer review, citation statistics and editorial judgements.
-The ABS guide is designed to serve the needs of UK business and management researchers.
+The International Guide to Academic Journal Quality, formerly known as the Association of Business Schools (ABS) Academic Journal Quality Guide, is based on peer review, citation statistics and editorial judgements.
+The guide is designed to serve the needs of UK business and management researchers.
 It assigns grades of one, two, three or four to each journal.
 There are two PDF versions: an alphabetical list of all the journals and a list arranged by subject and grade.

 The subjects covered include: accountancy, business history, economics, business ethics & governance, finance, general management, human resource management, international business & area studies, information management, innovation, marketing, psychology and social service.